Immerse yourself in another culture.

 Why: So many reasons, including, but not limited to international travel to a beautiful and historic city, learning how to navigate the archive with expert faculty and/or developing a publishable research project.

-Only 20 spots are available and we are now accepting applications.
+Only 20 spots are available.
 Applications will be reviewed by program faculty to determine eligibility.
 Students accepted into the program will have the program fee charged to their student account.
-Payment will be posted to your student account on or around March 2025.
+Payment will be posted to your student account on or around March 2026.

 Eligibility: